zht007/tensorflow-practice/README.md

 # Overview

-This repository provides data source, Jupiter notebooks for popular machine learning projects.
+This repository provides data source, Jupyter notebooks for popular machine learning projects.

 Each folder in corresponds to one project or data sets.
 General notes about machine learning and tensorflow are collected in the folder "0_Notes_for_Tensorflow".